 IS JERUSALEM “MYSTERY BABYLON”?

-I must confess that the first time I heard that “Mystery Babylon” is Jerusalem, my immediate reaction was, “Oh I don’t think so, because God loved Jerusalem, but His angels rejoiced over the destruction of “Mystery Babylon”.
+I must confess that the first time I heard that “Mystery Babylon” is Jerusalem, my immediate reaction was, “Oh I don’t think so, because God loved Jerusalem.
+Considering His love for Jerusalem how could His angels rejoice over the destruction of “Mystery Babylon” if that were actually Jerusalem?
 My thoughts went to Luke 13:34, where we read, “O Jerusalem, Jerusalem, which killest the prophets, and stonest them that are sent unto thee; how often would I have gathered thy children together as a hen doth gather her brood under her wings, and ye would not!”.
 Here Christ compared Himself to a hen who would gather her brood, even though they had killed the prophets.
 Had it not been for the setting aside of Israel at Acts 28, that statement would have been made just a few decades before the destruction of Mystery Babylon in the day of God’s vengeance.

 Bearing that in mind, let us consider the reaction of God’s angels at the destruction of the city.
 Consider, for example, Rev. 19:1, “And after these things I heard a great voice of much people in heaven saying, Alleluia; Salvation, and glory, and honour, and power, unto the Lord our God”.
 And again in verse 3, “And again they said, ‘Alleluia‘”.
 And again in verse 6, “Alleluia: for the Lord God Omnipotent reigneth”.